mit-probabilistic-computing-project/ppaml-cp5/doc/README.md

 ppaml-challenge-problems
 ========================

-This is a workspace for ppaml challenge problems.
+This is a workspace for ppaml challenge problem 5.
 Isn't that neat